KimJoon93/SimpleBoard/README.md

     <%@ taglib prefix="sql" uri="http://java.sun.com/jsp/jstl/Database"%>
     ```
     There were problems using JSTL.
 I spend 2days to solve this problem.
 I know JSTL doesn't use in real, but I'd like to solve this problem.
 And I found tag is problem.
 First, I tried to use JSTL sql tag.
 But error says there are problem in ${}.
 They can't read and find that class.
 So I realize I forgot the JDBC connection file.
 First I downloaded and put it in to lib directory.
 But everybody says put jar file in lib/ext directory but, I couldn't find ext directory in my lib directory.
 I was worried that maybe I made mistake when I install JAVA.
 I just put it in to lib directory but, that doesn't work.
 So I found maven dependency, and add it to pom.xml.
 I found jar file has successfully inserted, but that doesn't work.
 I tried to find reason of error, but there were so many people that has same error with me.
 I found about version issue, So I changed all the version that fits, But that doesn't work at all.
 So I tried c:out tag.
 But that doesn't work, So I realized DB is not the problem.
 There are problem in JSTL.
     I should add isELIgnored="false" because they read EL expression in text if we don't have that code.
+I had error text that they can't read ${}.
+I should have used c:out first to figure out what problem is.
+But I thought problem exists in JSTL because I used sql tag first.

 - Connect database
     I used mysql with Docker.
 If I run docker container that contains mysql image, we could access to database.
 Before docker we should install mysql.